Upcoming events.

 10.30 -12.30

-If you don’t live locally to Dorset and would love to gain from the benefits of the Ahimsa in Action - here’s a second chance to join…
+If you don’t live locally to Dorset and would love to gain from the benefits of exploring your truth - here’s a second chance to join…

 An Ashtanga Workshop Open to non Ashtangis